-- SAP consultants normally repeat what SAP says about HANA.
+- SAP consultants usually repeat what SAP says about HANA.

-- This brings up the topic of whether these consultants can be replaced by parrots.
+- This brings up the topic of whether parrots can replace these consultants.

-There is a very strong predilection for humans to overestimate their cognitive ability and value-add versus the rest of the animal kingdom.
-There are however many areas where animals far exceed the abilities of humans.
+There is a great preference for humans to overestimate their cognitive ability and value-add versus the animal kingdom’s rest.
+There are, however, many areas where animals far exceed the abilities of humans.
 For example, a squirrel can remember where it has stored hundreds of nuts, while many humans frequently lose their house keys.
 The Monarch butterfly migrates from Mexico to Canada over four generations (butterflies do not live long).
-However, without GPS, most HANA consultants would not be able to find their client’s office locations.
+However, without GPS, most HANA consultants would not find their client’s office locations.

 The Test Preparation

 The test we performed was to see how a parrot would compare against what was true about HANA.
-To perform this test, we purchased a male budgerigar parrot that was named Blue Baby.
+To accomplish this test, we purchased a male budgerigar parrot that was named Blue Baby.

 Blue Baby was in good health and trained it to repeat the essential SAP talking points, just as the large consulting companies do with their consultants.
 He was able to pick up the SAP catchphrases on HANA very quickly.

 There is zero evidence that HANA simplifies anything.
 SAP has proposed that because S/4HANA uses HANA’s tables that it is simple.
 But Hasso Plattner has presented the areas of a column-oriented design that reduce complexity without bringing up the areas of a column-oriented design that increases complexity.
 This is covered in the article Does HANA Have a Simplified Data Model?

 Secondly, due to HANA’s immaturity, lack of backward compatibility between HANA 1 and HANA 2, and a host of other factors, SAP customers who use HANA have experienced increased complexity rather than decreased complexity.

 “HANA will reduce the data footprint by 98.5%”